lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The "velocity_create" command gives initial velocities to the atoms of the middle group carbon_mid, ensuring an initial temperature of 300 K for these atoms with no overall translational momentum (mom yes) nor rotational momentum (rot yes).
+    The *velocity_create* command gives initial velocities to the atoms of the middle group *carbon_mid*, ensuring an initial temperature of 300 K for these atoms with no overall translational momentum (*mom yes*) nor rotational momentum (*rot yes*).

-    The fix "nve" is applied to all atoms so that all atom positions are recalculated every timestep.
+    The *fix nve* is applied to all atoms so that all atom positions are recalculated every timestep.

-    A Berendsen thermostat is applied to the atoms of the group carbon_mid only.
-The "fix_modify myber" ensures that the fix Berendsen uses the temperature of the group carbon_mid as an input, instead of the temperature of whole system.
+    A Berendsen thermostat is applied to the atoms of the group *carbon_mid* only.
+The *fix_modify myber* ensures that the fix Berendsen uses the temperature of the group *carbon_mid* as an input, instead of the temperature of whole system.
 This is necessary to make sure that the frozen edges won't bias the temperature.
 Note that the atoms of the edges do not need a thermostat because their motion will